-Each subject leader is reflecting on the sequencing of the curriculum and considering progression documents that outlines the way that key knowledge and skills are built upon.
+Each subject leader is reflecting on the sequencing of the curriculum and considering progression documents that outline the way that key knowledge and skills are built upon.
 This includes links to prior knowledge in each key stage and pupils' end points at KS5.
 Feedback from learning walks and deep dives now includes discussions about how the taught knowledge builds upon previous knowledge and how it will be built upon in future lessons.

-All teachers are having compulsory CPD in planning and delivery of core subjects, which will be developed into a rolling programme based on an annual Quality assurance.

-Teachers' plans are monitored during the term of delivery, an area that needs further development.
-A new programme of Quality Assurance has been introduced from Autumn Term 2023.
+All teachers have regular compulsory CPD in planning and delivery of core subjects, which is developed into a rolling programme based on an annual Quality assurance.
+Teachers' plans are monitored during the term of delivery, and any support needed is provided by the Assistant Principal or phase leader.
+A new programme of Quality Assurance was introduced from Autumn Term 2023, which encourages teachers to take ownership of the feedback to demonstrate why they delivered their lesson.
 Subject leads monitor the Quality of Education on a termly basis (Intent, Implementation, Impact).
-The wider SLT monitor the Quality of Education through learning walks and observations as identified in our self-evaluation schedule.
+The wider SLT monitor the Quality of Education through learning walks and observations as identified in our self-evaluation schedule together with additional deep dives and monitoring with our school improvement partner and Governors.